 Chocolate Almond Butter Banana Bites

 Of course, I saved the sweetest snack for last.
 And that’s frozen chocolate almond butter banana bites because it always makes sense to have a healthier option for when those sweet cravings strike.

-Once that’s done, add the top banana slice and give it a gently tap.
+Once that’s done, add the top banana slice and give it a gentle tap.
 Then freeze your tray for an hour or until the bananas are frozen solid.

 I also recommend scraping the bottom side of the banana on the edge of the bowl so you don’t end up with a puddle of chocolate around the banana.